Black Hole Entropy, Quantum Corrections and EFT Transitions: The Fate of Other BPS Black Hole Systems

 \subsubsection{The two-derivative analysis}

 The family of black hole solutions with $p^0 = 0$ introduced in Section \ref{ss:D0D2D4system} is rather special, since they exhibit an explicit attractor for any combination of the remaining quantized charges (see, however, footnote \ref{fnote:degattractors}).
 On the other hand, in the most general situation with non-trivial $p^0, q_0$ and arbitrary $(q_a, p^b)$-charges, the system is characterized instead by a set of algebraic quadratic equations which may or may not have a real solution, even at the classical level of approximation \cite{Shmakova:1996nz}.
-Therefore, in order to provide yet another instance where quantum corrections to the entropy $\mathcal{S}_{\rm BH}$ can be determined ---and subsequently studied, we consider in what follows the restricted case of 4d black holes with $p^a=0$, i.e., with no D4-brane charge.
-The reason for this choice is two-fold.
-First, because such solutions are shown to exist for any relative value of the horizon and \emph{asymptotic} M-theory radii \cite{Gauntlett:2002nw,Gaiotto:2005gf}, and can be moreover easily analyzed.
-Secondly, since they uplift to five-dimensional, spinning BPS black holes at the center of a Taub-NUT geometry (cf. Appendix \ref{ap:5dspinningBH}), in contrast to the D0-D2-D4 configuration, which corresponds instead to 5d black strings extended along the compactification circle.
+Therefore, in order to provide yet another instance where quantum corrections to the entropy $\mathcal{S}_{\rm BH}$ can be determined and subsequently studied, we consider in what follows the restricted case of 4d black holes with $p^a=0$, i.e., with no D4-brane charge.
+The reason for this choice is twofold.
+First, such solutions ---which are shown to exist for any relative value of the horizon and \emph{asymptotic} M-theory radii \cite{Gauntlett:2002nw,Gaiotto:2005gf}--- can be more easily analyzed than their most general counterparts.
+Second, they uplift to five-dimensional spinning BPS black holes at the center of a Taub-NUT geometry (cf. Appendix \ref{ap:5dspinningBH}), in contrast to the D0-D2-D4 configuration, which instead corresponds to 5d black strings extended along the compactification circle.

 Let us start then by describing the system at leading order, namely without the higher-derivative corrections.
 Having $p^a=0$ means that the rescaled moduli take the following simple form at the horizon locus (cf. eq. \eqref{eq:attractoreqs2derivative})